[−][src]Module sunrise_kernel::ipc

 part: ServerSession and ClientSession.
 The ClientSession has a send_request

-operation (with various variants), while a ClientSession has a reply
+operation (with various variants), while a ClientSession has a reply and a

-operation (again, with various variants).
+receive operation (again, with various variants).

 ServerSession implements the Waitable trait, allowing it to be used with the

-function.
+event::wait function.
 TODO: The ClientSession should also implement Waitable.

 use kernel::ipc::session; let (server, client) = session::new();